irausch25/CS4641-Project/index.md

    ![alt text](plots/LinearSVMConfusion.png)

    Analyzing the confusion matrix of the Linear Kernel SVM, we see a clear distinction in the diagonal elements, which represent correct classifications.
-The model shows strong performance especially in classifying sadness (0) and joy (1).
+The model shows strong performance, especially in classifying sadness (0) and joy (1).
 However, it does seem to slightly struggle in distinguishing between joy (1) and love (2).
 Overall, from the matrix, the linear kernel was particularly effective at distinguishing between the different emotions.

 ### BERT (Bidirectional Encoder Representations from Transformers)